Weebifying/restartbutton-geode/about.md

 On Windows you can use F1 for restart and F2 for reload textures as keybinds

 ## Special Thanks to:
-- Prevter, for testing this mod on MacOS for me! :D
+- Prevter and ninXout, for testing this mod on MacOS for me! :D